If you want to find your way around China, you’ll need a good map app.

 2. Google Maps

-In China though, Google Maps and other major foreign apps and social media sites (like Facebook and Instagram) are blocked when you use Wi-Fi.
+I need to point out that Google Maps and most other major foreign apps and social media sites (like Facebook and Instagram) are blocked in China when you use Wi-Fi.
 This is known as The Great Firewall of China.

 Just make sure you download the VPN app before you arrive in China, otherwise you’ll be stuck.